-However, thanks to our gold membership, we bypassed the line completely.
-We walked straight outside to the car pickup area, found our name on a board, which told us the slot our car is in.
-We were in and out in under 10 minutes.
-Insane!
+The Hertz line was massive.
+It had to be at least an hour deep.
+However, thanks to our Hertz gold membership we bypassed the line completely.
+We walked right to the car pickup area, and found our name on a board.
+It told us the slot our car was parked in, and we were in and out in under 10 minutes.
 Dare I say it, but it was almost an enjoyable process.

-We returned the car same day to the JW in Palm Desert and were emailed the final receipt, and all was perfect.
-I love when things work out as planned!
+We returned the car same day to a Hertz counter located in the JW Marriott Palm Desert Resort.
+They emailed us the final receipt, and all was perfect.

 Anyway, our paperwork, which we didn’t realize until after we were already in Anaheim, still said we had a Mustang.

 Unfortunately, the Hertz location at the Anaheim Marriott was closed when we returned the car.
 They have it where you just drop the key into a slot by the desk and park it in a certain area.

 We stopped by the next morning once the counter opened, but the girl had no idea what we were talking about.
 Apparently, someone comes by to collect the keys and processes everything at a nearby, more central Hertz location overnight.
 Bleh!